Mississippi Export Railroad

 The Mississippi Export Railroad was incorporated in Mississippi on November 10, 1922, for the purpose of creating and organizing a railroad extending from with the corporate limits of Pascagoula, Mississippi, to a northern terminus at Luce Farms, in George County, Mississippi.
 The company was officially organized on November 15, 1922.

 On April 17, 1923, for $110,000, the Dantzler interests of Moss Point, Jackson County, purchased from Horace C. Turner, of Mobile, Alabama, the southern end of the bankrupt Alabama & Mississippi Railroad.
 A formal deed to the property was obtained on October 1, 1926.
-Trackage extended from Pascagoula to Evanston, Mississippi, 42 miles.
+Trackage extended from Pascagoula to Evanston, Mississippi, 42 miles, and Luce Farms (44 miles).
 This line was originally built by the Pascagoula Northern Railroad during 1909 and 1910, passing to the Alabama & Mississippi Railroad in July 1915.
 The Mississippi Export rebuilt this section and placed it in operation on February 1, 1923.
 Authorized capital stock was $150,000, of which $74,000 was issued about 1926.
 Cost of rebuilding the road and purchasing equipment was about $219,000.

 The railroad had connections for interchange traffic with the Gulf, Mobile & Northern at Evanston, and the Louisville & Nashville Railroad at Pascagoula.
 The road traversed a rather flat, sparsely wooded country near the Gulf of Mexico.
 Agriculture was highly developed, especially near Evanston.
 In the 1920's the road served several industries, including a paper mill, veneer factory and cannery.